A LEED home is the best-performing home on the block.

 LEED, or Leadership in Energy and Environmental Design, is the most widely used green building rating system in the world.
 LEED provides a framework to create healthy, highly efficient and cost-saving green buildings.
 Designed and built for performance, every LEED home is third-party-inspected, tested and verified.
 LEED homes are gentler on the environment and on your wallet, delivering lower utility bills and requiring less maintenance.
 Simply put, LEED certified homes are higher quality.

-The quality you want, the savings you deserve.
+Single family: The quality you want, the savings you deserve.

 - Each LEED-certified home undergoes required onsite inspections and performance testing by an independent expert to ensure that you are getting what you paid for.